ashley-0208/Bash_/README.md

 ## Projects

-- **Scripts Collection**: A set of Bash scripts for tasks like TODO list, Backuping files.
+- **Scripts Collection**: A set of Bash scripts for tasks like:
+- TODO list
+- Drive monitoring
+- Backuping files
+- File analyzer
-- *(and More projects to be added as you build them!)*
+- *(and More projects to be added in time!)*

 ## Getting Started